TheSilvered/nest/docs/tour.md

 'Nest' @greet @std.io.println --> prints null
 ```

-### Anonymus functions
+### Anonymous functions

-To define an anonymus function you use two hashes instead of one:
+To define an anonymous function you use two hashes instead of one:

 ```nest
 |#| 'std.nest' = std